 Navigating Unfit Environments and Setting Boundaries

-First and foremost, it's essential to establish clear expectations with the client before continuing with their reservation if you notice any red flags throughout your interactions.
-Cancellations for Unfit Home Environments typically occur after the Meet & Greet, if you feel that your health or safety could be adversely affected by being in that space, or if you do not feel comfortable with the condition that the cat(s) may be in.
-Unfortunately, many times when a home is found to be messy during the Meet & Greet, it often remains unchanged even after the client is apologetic or has promised to tidy things up.
+Establishing clear expectations with the cat parent is often helpful before continuing with their reservation if you notice any red flags throughout your interactions.
+Deciding not to proceed due to an unfit home environment typically happens after a meet and greet, if you feel that your health or safety could be adversely affected by being in that space, or if you do not feel comfortable with the condition that the cat(s) may be in.
+Unfortunately, sometimes when a home is found to be messy during a meet and greet, it remains unchanged even after the cat parent is apologetic or has promised to tidy things up.
 It's crucial to prioritize your own well-being and the well-being of the cats in your care by only accepting reservations in homes that meet satisfactory standards for both parties.

-For this reason, this is also why we recommend that when at all possible, you attend Meet & Greets in person.
-While virtual Meet & Greets are permissible, you may not be getting the entire picture of the client's home.
-Familiarizing yourself with the client's home prior to a Meet & Greet can help you avoid a sticky situation, and gives you added time to reach out to Meowtel for help and support.
+For this reason, many sitters find that attending a meet and greet in person is the most effective way to assess a home.
+While virtual meet and greets are permissible, you may not be getting the entire picture of the cat parent's home.
+Familiarizing yourself with the home prior to a reservation can help you avoid a sticky situation, and gives you added time to reach out to Meowtel for help and support.
+For more tips on this process, check out our guide on making a meet and greet meow-velous.

-If you need to report an unfit or unsafe home or believe you have witnessed animal cruelty or neglect, please call 1-844-MEOWTEL immediately or email us at [email protected] with photos and videos of what you saw.
-It's our duty to keep our furry friends safe and happy, and that starts with their living environment.
+If you need to report an unfit or unsafe home or believe you have witnessed animal cruelty or neglect, please call 1-844-MEOWTEL immediately or email [email protected] with photos and videos of what you saw.
+It's a priority to keep cats safe and happy, and that starts with their living environment.

-Here we have some of the key points to keep in mind to ensure all your reservations are smooth sailing:
+Here are some of the key points to keep in mind to help your reservations go smoothly:

 1. Paws Off Hazards

-We want to be sure that both the cats we care for and ourselves are not in a potentially dangerous situation.
+It is important to be sure that both the cats in your care and you are not in a potentially dangerous situation.
 This includes checking for hazards such as obstructions at the point of entry or exit, overgrown vegetation, doors that are not able to be locked, or any other dangers that may be present in the home.
-It’s also important to make sure that you have adequate lighting to complete all your tasks, including being able to see to enter and exit the home safely.
+It's also helpful to verify that you have adequate lighting to complete all your tasks, including being able to see to enter and exit the home safely.
+For more advice on personal safety, read our article on safety tips for sitters.

 Another potential hazard is unannounced home dwellers.
-This can present itself by actually running into a surprise guest, or even just noticing that things are not as you left them (dishes that weren’t out before, items moved around, etc.) Your clients should be letting you know if anyone else will have access to the home throughout the duration of your reservation.
+This can present itself by actually running into a surprise guest, or even just noticing that things are not as you left them (dishes that weren't out before, items moved around, etc.) Cat parents should let you know if anyone else will have access to the home throughout the duration of your reservation.

 If you arrive at a home that is unlocked, and you are unsure if someone is inside, let the owner know.
-With their permission, you can also follow up with local law enforcement to check the home to ensure that no one is inside.
-Remember, if a home doesn't feel safe, it's always okay to cancel the reservation!
+With their permission, you can also follow up with local law enforcement to check the home to confirm that no one is inside.
+Remember, if a home doesn't feel safe, you can always choose to cancel the reservation!

 2. Pawsitively Cozy

 A clean and comfortable living space is essential for any cat to live their best life.
 Excessive hair, dust, or litter box accidents can make for an uncomfortable living environment, and repulsive odors can be unbearable for both cats and humans alike.
-Pests and infestations can also create an unsafe and unsanitary environment, and as Meowtel sitters, we reserve the right to limit the time spent in a home or cancel a reservation if a home does not meet satisfactory standards for cleanliness and comfort.
+Pests and infestations can also create an unsafe and unsanitary environment, and independent sitters may choose to limit the time spent in a home or cancel a reservation if a home does not meet satisfactory standards for cleanliness and comfort.

-When entering a client's home, it's important to assess the cleanliness and overall safety of the environment.
+When entering a cat parent's home, you might want to assess the cleanliness and overall safety of the environment.
 Look for any signs of clutter or unsanitary conditions, such as overflowing garbage, large numbers of uncleaned pet accidents, lack of access to tap water due to overstacked dirty dishes in the sink, food waste, etc.

-Remember, cats thrive in a clean and healthy environment, and if you notice any signs of abuse or mistreatment during your visit, don’t hesitate to contact us so we can step in and assist you.
-Documentation is very helpful in delicate situations such as these.
-If you can, we highly recommend using your phone’s camera to document what you’re witnessing.
-For more information and guidance on this impurrtant subject, please read our Fit For Service Home Environments FAQ.
+Remember, cats thrive in a clean and healthy environment, and if you notice any signs of abuse or mistreatment during your visit, don't hesitate to contact Meowtel Support for assistance.
+Documentation is very helpful in delicate situations such as these; see our guide on when and what to document.
+If you can, it is highly recommended to use your phone's camera to document what you're witnessing.
+For more information and guidance on this impurrtant subject, please read the Fit For Service Home Environments FAQ.

 3. Achoo-Free Homes

-The well-being of our fur children is of the utmost importance.
-Extreme temperatures can be detrimental to a cat's health, and it's important to monitor and notify the client of the temperature in the home and make adjustments if possible.
+The well-being of the cats is of the utmost importance.
+Extreme temperatures can be detrimental to a cat's health, and you may want to monitor and notify the cat parent of the temperature in the home and make adjustments if possible.

-If any of these situations arise, it's permissible to alter the visit duration to complete the critical care tasks such as feeding, water refresh, medications, and litter box scooping, and to report the situation to Meowtel Support.
+If any of these situations arise, you may choose to alter the visit duration to complete the critical care tasks such as feeding, water refresh, medications, and litter box scooping, and to report the situation to Meowtel Support.

 4. Communicable diseases

-As cat sitters, we have the pleasure of interacting with a variety of kitties on a regular basis.
-This often includes multiple visits throughout our day, as well as returning home to our own precious furry friends.
-To ensure the health of all our kitty clients it's impurrtant to ask about any potential health concerns a client's kitty may have at the Meet & Greet.
-Highly transmissible diseases such as ringworm, or upper respiratory infections have the potential to pose health risks to all kitties under our care, despite best efforts and practices to keep everyone safe.
-We partnered up with the ameowzing veterinarian Dr. Danny Cox at Petzey to give us expert advice on which diseases are the most transmissible and what practices sitters can do to keep our feline community safe.
+Cat sitters on Meowtel have the pleasure of interacting with a variety of kitties on a regular basis.
+This often includes multiple visits throughout the day, as well as returning home to your own pets.
+To help support the health of all cat clients, many sitters find it impurrtant to ask about any potential health concerns a client's kitty may have at a meet and greet.
+Highly transmissible diseases such as ringworm, or upper respiratory infections have the potential to pose health risks to all kitties under your care, despite best efforts and practices to keep everyone safe.
+Meowtel partnered with the ameowzing veterinarian Dr. Danny Cox at Petzey to give expert advice on which diseases are the most transmissible and what practices sitters can do to keep the feline community safe.
 Place your paws here for more info.

 5. How to Handle the Situation Tactfully

 By now, you might be asking yourself what the best way to handle any of these situations might be.
-The cleanliness or upkeep of a person’s home is often a very delicate and uncomfortable thing to have to discuss.
-If you are at a Meet & Greet and feel that a home is not fit for service, here are some ideas on how to handle things.
+The cleanliness or upkeep of a person's home is often a very delicate and uncomfortable thing to have to discuss.
+If you are at a meet and greet and feel that a home is not fit for service, here are some ideas on how to handle things.

-Scenario: You show up for your Meet & Greet and find that the client's home smells very strongly of pet waste, and there is garbage stacked throughout the house.
+Scenario: You show up for your meet and greet and find that the cat parent's home smells very strongly of pet waste, and there is garbage stacked throughout the house.

 Response #1